This section of the website is designed to be most helpful for those who attend our clinics and those who care for them.

 We've developed a mobile App to allow us to send updates and information to large numbers of people at once.
 This gives instructions on how to download it.

 Near Me is a secure NHS system through which we can carry out video calls with you.
-This leaflet explains how it works.
+This leaflet, available in a number of languages, explains how it works.

 Although strictly speaking not an FAQ, lots of people are looking for guidance on what to do during the coronavirus pandemic.
 From ketones to sharps bins, hopefully the answer is here.

 Insulin Pump Therapy: